mtulio/mtulio.labs/docs/articles/ocp-idp-aws-oidc-s3-pvt-cfn.md

 - Wait until the Distribution has been created

-- Get the CloudFront's Distribution URL
+- Get the CloudFront Distribution URL

 ```bash
 CLOUDFRONT_URI=$(aws cloudfront list-distributions \